-Cmed offers the choice to individuals to opt-out if there information is to be shared to a third party or used for a different purpose than originally stated or later authorized.
+Cmed offers the choice to individuals to opt-out if their information is to be shared with a third party or used for a different purpose than originally stated or later authorized.
 For Sensitive personal data, the opt-out option should express an affirmative and express consent.

-Before transferring personal data to a third party acting as controller, Cmed will ensure that Individuals can opt-out and that a contract is signed requiring that the third party will provide the same level of protection.
+Before transferring personal data to a third party acting as controller, Cmed will ensure that Individuals can opt-out and that a contract is signed requiring that the third party provides the same level of protection.

 When a third party is processing personal data on behalf of Cmed, Cmed remains responsible and liable under the EU/US Privacy Shield Framework if the data is processed in a way that is incompatible with the EU/US Privacy Shield Framework except if Cmed can demonstrate its absence of responsibility for the event that caused the damage.

-Cmed limits the use of personal data to the purpose for which the information has being collected or later authorized and when Cmed process information for clients, in accordance with their instructions.
+Cmed limits the use of personal data to the purpose for which the information has being collected or later authorized and when Cmed processes information for clients, in accordance with their instructions.